rkuma183/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 0. Run Python script on the Pi to send a tweet to Twitter
 0. Compare enterprise IoT devices and their risks
 0. Stress test the board to evaluate temperature within board cases
+0. Check product operation and package safely for shipment
 0. Train users/customers

 ### PRODUCT 4 - Cloud-connected alerting device

-MAKE FOR SALE: A button on bathroom exits that when pressed, sends an SMS or email to whoever <strong>we pre-configure</strong>.
+MAKE FOR SALE: A button on bathroom exits that when pressed, sends an SMS or email to whoever <strong>you pre-configure</strong>.

 <img alt="iot cloud laptop cut 237x165" width="650" src="https://cloud.githubusercontent.com/assets/300046/20649349/2fa61412-b47b-11e6-996e-e68ee591fb26.png">

-0. Configure an Amazon IoT button that sends a signal to the AWS cloud to reach SMS, phones, and emails (<strong>"bathroom needs attention"</strong>).
+0. OPTION A: Configure an Amazon IoT button that sends a signal to the AWS cloud.
-0. Configure the Pi to connect to AWS cloud running pre-built apps (<strong>water leak detector</strong>)
+0. OPTION B: Configure a Pi to connect to the AWS cloud with a speaker for Text to speech synthesis.
-0. Configure Text to speech synthesis
+0. Configure an app to
-0. Product checks before shipment
+   reach SMS, phones, and emails (<strong>"bathroom needs attention"</strong>)
+0. Configure a <strong>water leak detector</strong> or temperature sensor
+0. Check product operation and package safely for shipment
 0. Train users/customers